lopezs/bowline/readme.md

 ``` bash
 invoke_proxy
 ```
 This will create and start an nginx container linked to a dnsmasq container.
 After they start it will add the web IP address and the project name to the dns container.
-The nginx proxy then uses that dns for finding your site and servers it as {projectname}.localtest.me (for example https://myproject.localtest.me/).
+The nginx proxy then uses that dns for finding your site and servers it as {projectname}.local.dev (for example https://myproject.local.dev/).
 Once the proxy is active, bowline is aware of it when using the `bowine` or `drush` commands:
 ``` bash
 bowline
 drush st